Morio Higaonna: Promoting Goju-ryu across the world

-On the 31st of March 2001, The Venezuelan President presented Morio Higaonna Sensei with the Order of Vicente Emilio Sojo (A Cultural Award) for his achievements in introducing and developing karate in Venezuela.
+On 31 March 2001, The Venezuelan President presented Morio Higaonna Sensei with the Order of Vicente Emilio Sojo (A Cultural Award) for his achievements in introducing and developing karate in Venezuela.

-On the 10th of February 2007, three renowned masters of karate, Morio Higaonna Sensei, Hirokazu Kanazawa Sensei and Hoshu Ikeda Sensei held a widely acclaimed karate seminar and demonstration in the Tokyo Kudan Kaikan.
+On 10 February 2007, three renowned masters of karate, Morio Higaonna Sensei, Hirokazu Kanazawa Sensei and Hoshu Ikeda Sensei held a widely acclaimed karate seminar and demonstration in the Tokyo Kudan Kaikan.

 On 22 June 2007, The Chairman of the Naha City Cultural Association (那覇市文化協会) awarded Morio Higaonna Sensei a commendation for his immense contribution to the preservation and development Okinawan karate.

 In 2009, Higaonna took part in a CBBC show called Hai Karate Journey to Japan where four children and one of their parents from the UK went to Japan to learn karate, and had three weeks to gain their first rank promotion, to yellow belt.

 On October 12, during the Euro Asia Gasshuku in Moldova, Higaonna Sensei received a special award from the President of Moldova, Nicolae Timofti, for his many years of contribution to spread traditional karate and its value to the country as well as building friendship between Moldova and Japan.
 It was the highest award that foreigners can receive in the country.

-In July 2012 in Okinawa, Japan at the IOGKF World Budosai event.
-Higaonna Sensei stepped down from his position as Chief Instructor of IOGKF International.
-He was replaced by his successor, Sensei Tetsuji Nakamura who is now the chief instructor and chairman of the Federation, assisted by World vice-chief instructors, Sensei Ernie Molyneux and Sensei Henrik Larsen.

-Higaonna Sensei's longest training and official students are among some of the best Goju-ryu instructors in the world.
-Sensei's Tetsuji Nakamura, Ernie Molyneux, Henrik Larsen, Bakkies Laubscher, Kazuo Terauchi to name just a few.
-These instructors were promoted to the IOGKF Executive Committee or advisor position by Higaonna Sensei in 2012.
+In July 2012 in Okinawa, in order to free up time working to have Karate recognized by UNESCO as Intangible Cultural Heritage, Higaonna Sensei stepped in to the position of "Saiko Shihan".
+This position was vacated a few years earlier by the death of his teacher, An'ichi Miyagi.
+Higaonna appointed Sensei Tetsuji Nakamura to Shuseki Shihan.

-On 8 May 2013, the Okinawan Government presented Morio Higaonna Sensei with an award and title recognising him as an Intangible Cultural Treasure of Okinawa, a recognition of his many years of dedication and preservation of Goju-ryu Karate, which itself was an important part of the Okinawan culture and history.
-A title such as this is the highest an individual may receive in Japan for the martial arts and it is only award to a handful of grandmasters in the modern history of Japan.
+On 8 May 2013, the Okinawan Government presented Higaonna with an award and title recognizing him as an Intangible Cultural Treasure of Okinawa, a recognition of his many years of dedication and preservation of Goju-ryu Karate, which itself was an important part of the Okinawan culture and history.
+A title such as this is the highest an individual may receive in Japan for the martial arts, and it has only been awarded to a handful of grandmasters in the modern history of Japan.

-Higaonna currently lives in Japan and remains active in karate, teaching in his home city, in Tsuboya, Naha, Okinawa.
+In December 2018, in recognition to his services to traditional Okinawa Goju Ryu Karate Higaonna received a formal invitation to the Japanese Emperor's 30th Anniversary from the Prime of Japan, Abe Shinzo.

+On February 24, 2019, he attended the Japanese Emperor's 30th Anniversary event held in the National Theatre of Japan.

+Higaonna currently resides in Naha, Okinawa where he is still working to see Okinawan Karate recognized by UNESCO as Intangible Cultural Heritage.
+To this day he still remains the only Okinawan or Japanese karateka to have ever been invited to give a live karate demonstration in front of the Japanese Emperor and his family.
+He remains actively involved in spreading Okinawan Goju Ryu to any and all at his TOGKF Honbu dojo, in Tsuboya, Naha, Okinawa.